ransaked1/RGBMatcher/README.md

 # RGB Matcher
 This is a weekend project that had as goal synchronizing my RGB lighting to the color of my live wallpapers.
 In the end it was a pretty simple Python script and a long leacture about color theory.
-Bellow is a demo and a full blog post about this project is coming soon.
+Bellow is a demo and check out [this blog post](https://codenoodles.com/match-rgb-lights-to-wallpaper-engine-colors-with-python/) that explains how you can get started with your own implementation.

 ![](https://github.com/ransaked1/RGBMatcher/blob/master/RGBMaker.gif)